All Episodes

 Well, what's interesting is the Democrats, because they can't, and mind you, no one in the Biden administration, the Biden family, or any Democrat is disputing that any of this information is wrong or false.

-So when they can't win on the facts, they just start attacking you as racist, uh misogynistic, homophobic, whatever.
+So when they can't win on the facts, they just start attacking you as racist, misogynistic, homophobic, whatever.

-And so they're going after one of their own, RFK Jr., as a Democrat who's running for president against Joe Biden, and they're attacking him for being racist because he was trying to show through uh some of his tweets or quotes or whatever that uh the COVID vaccine and COVID affected different races differently.
+And they're attacking him for being racist because he was trying to show through some of his tweets or quotes or whatever that the COVID vaccine and COVID affected different races differently.

 They just attack him personally.